Mihai Eminescu, a sober soul

 Sharpen the truth in idols, stones, wood,

-For it is only in this way that all the unworthy people understand
+For only in this way does the whole unworthy nation understand

 Of the people of the day the sublime truth